sangfroid13/datasciencecoursera/README.md

 This code uses dplyr package
 The version of RStudio used is 3.5.1

--tidy.txt which the required dataset
+- tidy.txt which the required dataset